 And look, the murders are still going on in Chicago.

-So the question is with this dramatic increase in support for the president with African Americans, Hispanic Americans, Jack Brewer, does that translate into votes in 257 days?
+So the question is, with this dramatic increase in support for the president with African Americans, Hispanic Americans, Jack Brewer, does that translate into votes in 257 days?

 Yes, it will, because I think there's a lot of African Americans right now that are in the community.

-A lot of people can talk about it, right?
+First off, Sean, a lot of people can talk about it, right?

-But there are some African Americans like myself who work tirelessly in the community, and there's no way that we can deny this.
+But there are some African Americans like myself who work tirelessly in the community.

 I'm more comfortable today talking about President Trump than when I voted for him in 2016.